-The undersigned appoints PHILIP RILEY and BETH DI SANTO, and each of them as proxies, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of RILEY EXPLORATION PERMIAN, INC. held of record by the undersigned at the close of business on April 10, 2024 at the Annual Meeting of Stockholders of RILEY EXPLORATION PERMIAN, INC. to be held on May 10, 2024, or at any adjournment thereof.
+The undersigned appoints BETH DI SANTO and PHILIP RILEY, and each of them as proxies, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of RILEY EXPLORATION PERMIAN, INC. held of record by the undersigned at the close of business on March 18, 2025 at the Annual Meeting of Stockholders of RILEY EXPLORATION PERMIAN, INC. to be held on May 9, 2025, or at any adjournment thereof.

 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS INDICATED.
-IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE SIX (6) NOMINEES TO THE BOARD OF DIRECTORS, AND IN FAVOR OF PROPOSAL 2 AND PROPOSAL 3, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
+IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE SIX NOMINEES TO THE BOARD OF DIRECTORS, AND IN FAVOR OF PROPOSAL 2, AND "EVERY YEAR" FOR PROPOSAL 3, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.

-(Continued and to be marked, dated and signed, on the other side)
+(Continued and to be marked, dated and signed on reverse side)